-In Performance Year 2022, Panels will no longer be scored on PCP Engagement at the Panel level.
-However, engagement in the PCMH Program is still a requirement and expectation for participation and OIA eligibility.
-Replacing the Panel level Engagement Scorecard will be a set of Panel, practice, and provider requirement that must be met to receive an OIA and retain the full Participation Incentive.
+Engagement in the PCMH Program is a requirement for Participation Incentive and OIA eligibility.
+In PY2023, engagement will again be measured with a set of Panel, practice, and provider requirements.
+Failure to meet these requirements may results in the provider, practices, or Panel becoming ineligible to receive an OIA and/or retain the full Participation Incentive.